AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 -   Blacklist

     ER provides a header blacklist.
-If you attempt to read and write the headers in the blacklist, exceptions are thrown.
+If you attempt to read and write headers in the blacklist, exceptions are thrown.
 You cannot read or write the following headers:

     -   expect
     -   te